 My research focuses on the theoretical, computational, and experimental aspects of searching for axion dark matter candidates.
-Currently, I am leading an effort to solve the extent to which axion dark matter candidate can form structure unique from a classical pressure-less fluid.
-I also have several other topics that I find fascinating, which you can read some about below.
-Most generally, I would classify my research interests as searching for novel approaches to unresolved problems.
+I also contribute to several other topics that I find fascinating, which you can read some about below.

-If you would like to learn more about my work, collaborate, or have questions about the banner equations pictured at the top of this page, then please contact me.
+If you would like to learn more about my work, collaborate, or have questions about the banner equations pictured at the top of this page, then please contact me via the email address below.

 Axion Dark Matter: